 - Ensure it has a Designated Safeguarding Person (DSP) who has undertaken the appropriate training.
-This person/people is/are Kate Windsor-Brown, Delith Battenbough, Kathryn Penhale - Recognise the role of the DSP and arrange support and training at higher levels in accordance with their level of responsibility. - Ensure every member of staff and every governor knows: - The name of the DSP and their role and the designated governor for safeguarding and child protection. - That they have an individual responsibility for reporting safeguarding and child protection concerns using the proper channels and within the timescales agreed within Wales Safeguarding Procedures. - How to take forward those concerns where the DSP is unavailable. - Ensure that members of staff are aware of the need to be alert to signs of abuse and know how to respond to a pupil who may disclose abuse. - Ensure that parents have an understanding of the responsibility placed on the school and staff for safeguarding and child protection by setting out its obligations in the school prospectus. - Ensure all staff undertake any agreed local authority safeguarding and child protection training relevant to their role.

-- Provide a safeguarding and child protection briefing at least termly for all staff so that they know: - Their personal responsibility. - The agreed local procedures. - The need to be vigilant in identifying cases of abuse. - How to support a child who discloses abuse. - Any new safeguarding and child protection issues or changes in procedures. - Notify local social services if: - A pupil on the child protection register is excluded either for a fixed term or permanently. - If there is an unexplained absence of a pupil on the child protection register of more than two days duration from school (or one day following a weekend). - Work to develop effective links with relevant agencies and co-operate as required with their enquiries regarding safeguarding and child protection matters. - Attend strategy meetings, initial/review child protection conferences and core groups (including the submission of written reports to the conferences.) - Contribute and be responsible for school actions within children's safety & care and support protection plans. - Keep written records of concerns about children (noting the date, event and action taken), even where there is no need to refer the matter to social services immediately. - Ensure all records are kept secure and in locked locations. - Adhere to the procedures set out in the Welsh Government guidance 'Keeping Learners Safe' 2015 and any revisions of the guidance. - Ensure that safe recruitment and selection procedures are followed and appropriate training is accessed. - Designate a governor for safeguarding and child protection who will oversee the school safeguarding and child protection policy and practice.
+This person/people is/are...... - Recognise the role of the DSP and arrange support and training at higher levels in accordance with their level of responsibility. - Ensure every member of staff and every governor knows: - The name of the DSP and their role and the designated governor for safeguarding and child protection. - That they have an individual responsibility for reporting safeguarding and child protection concerns using the proper channels and within the timescales agreed within Wales Safeguarding Procedures. - How to take forward those concerns where the DSP is unavailable. - Ensure that members of staff are aware of the need to be alert to signs of abuse and know how to respond to a pupil who may disclose abuse. - Ensure that parents have an understanding of the responsibility placed on the school and staff for safeguarding and child protection by setting out its obligations in the school prospectus. - Ensure all staff undertake any agreed local authority safeguarding and child protection training relevant to their role. - Provide a safeguarding and child protection briefing at least termly for all staff so that they know: - Their personal responsibility. - The agreed local procedures. - The need to be vigilant in identifying cases of abuse. - How to support a child who discloses abuse. - Any new safeguarding and child protection issues or changes in procedures. - Notify local social services if: - A pupil on the child protection register is excluded either for a fixed term or permanently. - If there is an unexplained absence of a pupil on the child protection register of more than two days duration from school (or one day following a weekend). - Work to develop effective links with relevant agencies and co-operate as required with their enquiries regarding safeguarding and child protection matters. - Attend strategy meetings, initial/review child protection conferences and core groups (including the submission of written reports to the conferences.) - Contribute and be responsible for school actions within children's care and support protection plans; safety plans; care and support plans etc. - Keep records of concerns about children (noting the date, event and action taken), even where there is no need to refer the matter to social services. - Ensure all records are kept securely. - Adhere to the procedures set out in the Welsh Government statutory guidance 'Keeping Learners Safe' 2022 and any revisions of the guidance.